 Taken in 1957, the Kohler buck remains Saskatchewan’s largest non-typical whitetail buck ever harvested by a hunter.
 It is exceptionally massive and scores a very impressive 265 3/8 non-typical Boone & Crockett points.

 The big 31 pointer has circumferences that average 7 inches.
 The antlers have 67 4/8 inches of abnormal points.
 The antlers alone weigh an incredible 11 1/4 pounds.

 The true story of Mr. Kohler’s hunt will probably never be known, as he passed away in 1961.
 His legacy will live on forever for harvesting what many people call “The King” of whitetail bucks.

 Bowhunting is full of numerous stories about giant whitetails, but no other typical white-tailed deer harvested by an archer has ever eclipsed this monster taken by Mel Johnson in 1965 from Illinois.
 Mel shot this magnificent buck using a re-curve bow from a ground blind.

 With a typical score of 204 4/8, this buck is the only North American big game animal to ever receive both the Ishi and Sagamore Hill awards, the highest recognition that the Pope & Young and Boone & Crockett clubs bestow on big game hunters.

 On a cold November evening in 1965, this monster buck met his death at the front end of an unsuspecting farmer’s automobile on his way home.
-Conservation warden, Jim Twitchell and other witnesses were amazed at the size of this enormous buck.
-By all accounts the buck had a staggering live weight of over 400 pound!
+Conservation warden Jim Twitchell and other witnesses were amazed at the size of this enormous buck.
+By all accounts it had a staggering live weight of over 400 pounds!